 What makes this documentary so special is its highly charged but never embellished emotional subtext.
 In fact, Epstein hasn't sentimentalised his subject in the least.
 Instead he admirably allows viewers the chance to extract the topic's inherent wealth of sensitivity.
 The Times of Harvey Milk chronicles a community's metamorphosis and the enormous inspiration taken from the leader who helped bring it about: progressive support for the common good, fight for equality, trauma at having their civic representatives so violently taken from them, incredulity and rage toward a shocking verdict, to a final resting place of healing and reconciliation.
-This documentary offers a rare, unflinching and impassioned perspective on human capability both good and bad, and in so doing, transcends sexual preferences, geographical location and time.
+This documentary offers a rare, unflinching and impassioned perspective on human capability both good and bad, and in so doing, transcends sexual orientation, geographical location and time.
 The Times of Harvey Milk, especially relevant to our times and so eloquently voiced by the universal language of cinema, will air Monday, February 5 at 6:45pm PST.

 It was British film director Peter Yates' brilliantly authentic heist film Robbery (more specifically the film's realistic opening car chase) that caused actor Steve McQueen to insist that the talented Brit be the one hired to direct the mega-star's unorthodox police procedural Bullitt.